JasonYU1019Root/FacialRec_OpenCV/README.md

 # FacialRec_OpenCV
-A Facial Recognition project created by Jason YU using OpenCV integreted on Codeblocks.
+A Facial Recognition project created by Jason YU using OpenCV integrated on Codeblocks.
+CopyRight @ Jason YU.